INITI-Playground/initi-playground-docs/docs/installation/whats-in-the-box.md

 Title:   Unboxing the INITI Playground
-Summary: List of parts for Initi Playground
+Summary: List of parts for INITI Playground
 Authors: Ondrej Prucha
 Date:    July 25, 2024
 blank-value:

 # Unboxing the INITI Playground

-To get started with your **INITI Playground**, we’ve created a video that walks you through the unboxing process and showcases everything included in the box.
+To get started with your INITI Playground, we’ve created a video that walks you through the unboxing process and showcases everything included in the box.
 Watching this video will give you a clear understanding of all the components that come with your system, ensuring you have everything you need before beginning installation.

 <br />
 <div style='width: 70%' class="center" markdown>